BarracudaByte/blog/posts/extracting-pe-info.md

 As we have seen, with Python it is easy and fast to quickly parse a PE file and get some general information out of it.
 We even were able to disable ASLR making further reversing of the file a lot easier.

 You can easily extend this script and add further functionality like using command-line arguments to pass the filename, so you can quickly run it before analysing files.

+> Note: If you have used the executable from HackTheBox you will be able to answer some of the challenge questions with the output of your script!